GoodManWEN/cx_Oracle_async/docs/temporary_document_of_AQ.md

             # when there's a empty queue.

             # If you are using the `await` mode , for example `ret == await queue.deqMany()`
-            # if there's do have something in the queue , this method will quickly return ,
+            # if there do have something in the queue , this method will quickly return ,
             # while if there's nothing in the queue , the method will block until there's
-            # something new come into the queue , this sometime will make it a deadlock
+            # something new come into the queue , this will sometime make it a deadlock
             # in main threadloop under improper use.
 So do please make sure you're clear about
             # what you're doing.